matomo-org/developer-documentation/docs/2.x/tracking-javascript-guide.md

 ### Manually trigger events

-By default, Piwik tracks page views when the Javascript tracking code loads and executes on each page view.
+By default, Piwik tracks page views when the JavaScript tracking code loads and executes on each page view.

 However, on modern web applications, user interactions do not necessarily involve loading a new page.
 For example, when users click on a JavaScript link, or when they click on a tab (which triggers a JS event), or when they interact with elements of the user interface, you can still track these interactions with Piwik.

-To track any user interaction or click with Piwik, you can manually call the Javascript function `trackEvent()`.
+To track any user interaction or click with Piwik, you can manually call the JavaScript function `trackEvent()`.
 For example, if you wanted to track a click on a JavaScript menu, you could write:

 ```html
 <a href="#" onclick="javascript:_paq.push(['trackEvent', 'Menu', 'Freedom']);">Freedom page</a>